IBM/dbb/Wazi_Deploy/Reporting/List-packages-by-timewindow-query/Gitlab/README.md

 --- | ---
-application | Specify the name of your application (eg: retirementCalculator, Mortgage-SA) environment | Specify the environment (eg: integration, acceptance) deployed_after | Start timestamp (inclusive) for the deployment package listing deployed_before | End timestamp (inclusive) for the deployment package listing
+application | Specify the name of your application (eg: retirementCalculator, Mortgage-SA) environment | Specify the environment (eg: integration, acceptance) deployed_after | Start timestamp (inclusive) used for reporting on the deployment package listing deployed_before | End timestamp (inclusive) for the deployment package listing